 A map of Ypres with the main points of interest

-1. Discover Grote Markt – Main Square
+1. Discover Grote Markt – Main Square in Ypres

 2. Discover St. Martin’s Cathedral

-3. Discover Cloth Hall – Lakenhalle
+3. Discover Ypres Cloth Hall – Lakenhalle

-There are plans to move the Municipal Museum to the Cloth Hall to draw more visitors to this lovely museum.
+There are plans to move the Municipal Museum to the Ypres Cloth Hall to draw more visitors to this lovely museum.
 But at the moment, the museum is still located in the Saint John’s Almshouse, two streets away from the main square.

 4. Discover WWI at In Flanders Field’s Museum

 I wasn’t too keen on visiting the museum.
-It doesn’t sound “fun” to discover the bloody history of the war around Ypres.
+It doesn’t sound “fun” to see the bloody history of the war around Ypres.
 But I’m glad I did.
 The museum lets you discover historic Ypres with video and photos and war artefacts.
 At the entrance, you’ll receive a “poppy” bracelet which you can use to activate the videos in your language.
 The museum uses state-of-the-art multimedia applications to get to know the history and the consequences of the war.
 Take a good 2 hours to explore the museum, maybe 1.5 when you’re in a hurry or do not want to see all the videos.
 The entrance fee is €9 for adults, with discounts for adolescents and children and people in groups.

 5. Discover Medieval Ypres with a city tour

-We continued to the Casemates (some sort of basements) and explored the tine little alley ways of Ypres.
+Then we continued to the Casemates (some sort of basements) and explored the tine little alley ways of Ypres.
 The guide informed us about the name giving of many historic places.
 He even pointed out the only building which wasn’t completely destroyed during the war.
 The tours ends at the main square and the tour takes 2 hours, costs €3,50 per person (children under 12, free) and starts at 5.30 pm in winter.
 It finishes just in time to head over to the Menin Gate for the last post.
 You need to reserve your place for the tour at the tourist office in advance.
 For more information, check the site.

-6. Attend the memorial service at Menin Gate
+6. Attend the memorial service at Menin Gate Ypres

-The Menin Gate is located o the east of the town square.
-They erected this gate after the war to remember and honour the unknown fallen soldiers from Britain and the Commonwealth.
+The Menin Gate is located to the east of the town square.
+They erected this gate after the war to remember and honor the unknown fallen soldiers from Britain and the Commonwealth.
 The gate is a triumphal arch and the inside houses the Hall of Memory.
 They engraved the names of the unknown fallen soldiers here.
 Each night at 8.00 pm, the Last Post will be played by the local fire brigade.
 Or special days, like November 11th, the ceremony is bigger with laying of a wreath and a minute of silence.

 7. Taste historic Ypres via beer

-The area around Ypres is where 80% of Belgium’s hop is grown which makes it the hop capital of Belgium.
+80% of Belgium’s hop growns in the area around Ypres, which makes it the hop capital of Belgium.
 Most famous is the Abbey of St. Sixtus at Westvleteren, where the Trappist beer Westvleteren is brewed.
 It’s known as the most flavoursome beer in the world.
 But the hype is mainly due to its sparseness and difficulty to get a hold of.
 You need to make a reservation by phone and buy the beers from the monks at the abbey at a certain time.